adamdecaf/docs/docs/paygate/account-validation.md

 ### Allowed Attempts

 Each `Depository` has a maximum number of attempts for verification.
 This is set as an audit trail and to prevent endless attempts as a result of brute forcing values or overloading paygate's resources.
-By default the maximum allowed attemps for a Depository is 5.
+By default the maximum allowed attempts for a Depository is 5.

 ### Metrics